brave-experiments/Mjolnir/README.md

 |.  \    /:  | /  :|_/ )\        /  ( \_|:  \|    \    \ | /\  |\ |:  __   \
 |___|\__/|___|(_______/  \"_____/    \_______)\___|\____\)(__\_|_)|__|  \___)
 ```
 Mjolnir is a tool for rapidly deploying and testing Ethereum Clients.
+We felt the need to carry out this body of work as we needed to benchmark the performance of different clients, and there was a tool out their the deployed both infrastructure and carried out tests.

-Tool currently allows users to test the through put of Ethereum Clients both on its own, and under adverse network conditions (i.e. Clock Skew , dropped tcp packets, jitters, etc.)
+The tool currently allows users to test the through put of Ethereum Clients both on its own, and under adverse network conditions (i.e. Clock Skew , dropped tcp packets, jitters, etc.)

 At this moment, Mjolnir supports the following clients: